LutzGrosshennig/amiga-vokabel-pauker/README.md

-# amiga-vokabel-pauker
+# Vokabel - Pauker

-A simplistic vocabulary trainer on the Amiga I wrote for my self teaching purposes.
+A simplistic vocabulary trainer for the Amiga written around 1987.
+I wrote and used it for my own purposes (and to improve my coding knowledge).